manwar/theweeklychallenge/content/blog/review-challenge-093.md

 ---

 **That’s it for me this week, people!
 Warped by the rain, driven by the snow, resolute and unbroken by the torrential influx, I somehow continue to maintain my bearings.
-Looking forward to next wave, the perfect wave, I am: your humble servant.**
+Looking forward to next wave, the perfect wave, I am: *your humble servant*.**

 # But if Your *THIRST* for *KNOWLEDGE* is not *SLAKED*, {#PWC093BLOGS}
 # then *RUN* *(dont walk!)* to the *WATERING HOLE*